Enterprise BYOD management: An IT guide

 Most IT departments are missing one of the main points of BYOD.
-The main reason to embrace BYOD is because it allows for IT evolution.
+The main reason to embrace BYOD is because it allows

 The bring your own device (BYOD) movement presents IT with an opportunity to reinvent itself, which doesn’t happen often.
 BYOD offers IT pros a chance to find new ways to help the business, and it puts users, IT and management on the same team.
 Though admins may think it’s impossible for IT to learn anything from users, in today’s IT landscape, they can.